CeusMedia/Mail/README.md

 ### Short version

-This example shows how to send a text mail using chainability.
+This example shows how to send a text mail using method chaining.

 ```php
 \CeusMedia\Mail\Transport\SMTP::getInstance("example.com", 587)